-On May 18, 2016, Charter Communications, Inc. (formerly known as CCH I, LLC, or "Charter," an indirect parent company of CCO Holdings, LLC) completed its previously reported merger transactions among Charter, Time Warner Cable Inc. ("Legacy TWC"), Charter Communications, Inc. ("Legacy Charter"), and certain other subsidiaries of Charter (the "TWC Transaction").
-Also on May 18, 2016, Charter completed its previously reported acquisition of Bright House Networks, LLC ("Legacy Bright House") from Advance/Newhouse Partnership (the "Bright House Transaction," and, together with the TWC Transaction, the "Transactions").
-As a result of the Transactions, Charter became the new public parent company that holds the combined operations of Legacy Charter, Legacy TWC and Legacy Bright House and was renamed Charter Communications, Inc. Substantially all of the operations acquired in the Transactions were contributed down to CCO Holdings.
-The financial statements presented in this quarterly report reflect the operations of CCO Holdings as a subsidiary of Legacy Charter through May 17, 2016 and CCO Holdings as a subsidiary of Charter on and after May 18, 2016.
+On May 18, 2016, Charter Communications, Inc. (formerly known as CCH I, LLC, the "Company" or "Charter") completed its previously reported merger transactions among the Company, Time Warner Cable Inc. ("Legacy TWC"), Charter Communications, Inc. ("Legacy Charter"), and certain other subsidiaries of Charter (the "TWC Transaction").
+Also on May 18, 2016, the Company completed its previously reported acquisition of Bright House Networks, LLC ("Legacy Bright House") from Advance/Newhouse Partnership (the "Bright House Transaction," and, together with the TWC Transaction, the "Transactions").
+As a result of the Transactions, the Company became the new public parent company that holds the combined operations of Legacy Charter, Legacy TWC and Legacy Bright House and was renamed Charter Communications, Inc. The financial statements presented in this quarterly report reflect the operations of Legacy Charter through May 17, 2016 and the Company on and after May 18, 2016.
 See Part I, Item 1.
 Financial Statements, Notes to Consolidated Financial Statements, Note 2, "Mergers and Acquisitions - Selected Pro Forma Financial Information" for certain financial information presented as if the Transactions had closed on January 1, 2015.
 Also see Exhibit 99.1 in this Quarterly Report on Form 10-Q for the three and six months ended June 30, 2016 for pro forma financial information for each quarter of 2015 and the first and second quarter of 2016.
-Throughout this report references to the "Company" or to "CCO Holdings" refer to the combined company following the completion of the Transactions.
+Throughout this report references to the "Company" or to "Charter" refer to the combined company following the completion of the Transactions.